daniyalkhan131/Handling_missing_data/README.md

 in cca for numerical data we se distribution(hist or pdf) before after same or not
 	for categorical data we see ration of each category should be same before after

+2-handling missing numerical data types-
+	univariate imputation- if statistical tech applied to that single column for which deaing with missing values. multivariate imutation- when considering multiple or all the columnns of dataset for filling mkssing value of single column types KNN imputer and iterative imputer

+univariate for numerical
+	mean/median
+	arbitary
+	end of distribution
+	random

+benifit- simple to use
+	choose mean if data dist. is near to normal and median  if skewed in production useful as can replace missing value with mean/median disadv- it change distibution shape, as puting mean/median for all use when <5%, it is not generally used extra outliers comes, which previously not there covariance/correlation changes (relationship with other var) all above disadv is very dangerous

+when to use-
+	data missing completely at random
+	<5%

+two ways of doing-
+	pandas
+	scikit learn( prefer this as can be put in the production easily)